-If the response to text messaging offering is positive (and we expect that it will be), then you can strategically expand your text messaging processes.
+If the response to the text messaging offering is positive (and we expect that it will be), then you can strategically expand your text messaging processes.

-Civic Tip: Ensure you gather data during your pilot test, including the number of text messages received, how quickly you can respond to residents, and how quickly text messages can be addresses or converted into service requests.
+Civic Tip: Ensure you gather data during your pilot test, including the number of text messages received, how quickly you can respond to residents, and how quickly text messages can be addressed or converted into service requests.
 Use the data to benchmark the success of your text messaging process as you scale.